 As some of you have gently reminded me, I haven’t posted for a couple of weeks because I’ve had computer problems and visitors.
 I have many adventures to share with you, but I know you like to read about food, so today I’ll tell you about some of the best-tasting, freshest fish I’ve ever eaten.

 On Thursday morning the heavens opened wide, and Rome was treated to a thunder storm of epic proportions.
 Water gushed from the sky so fast that the drains in Rome couldn’t keep up with the deluge, so the streets flooded, traffic was tied in knots, people’s basements flooded, cabs were nonexistent, and the Tevere (Tiber) rose a couple of feet to cover the walking paths on either side.
 Michael left at 7:45 for a retreat at the south end of town and barely made it.
-He was one of the lucky ones, because many, including several presenters, couldn’t get to the hotel because they couldn’t get cabs and even if they did, many roads were impassable.
+He was one of the lucky ones since many, including several presenters, couldn’t get to the hotel because they couldn’t get cabs and even when they could, many roads were impassable.
 People at work kept apologizing to Michael, saying that it never rains like this in Rome.
-Al, Mitch, and I were scheduled to go to the catacombs Thursday, but we canceled our appointment—just too darned soggy!
+Al, Mitch, and I were scheduled to visit the catacombs Thursday, but we canceled our appointment—just too darned soggy!

 For our secondi piatti we shared a red snapper baked with potatoes, tomatoes, and olives.
 The potatoes were crispy and delicious—they’re sometimes soggy and not so yummy in this preparation.
 The dish was wonderful.
-For dessert we shared a lovely pannacotta, Alison’s favorite Italian dessert, with fruito di bosco—a mixed-berry sauce.
+For dessert we shared a lovely pannacotta, Al’s favorite Italian dessert, with fruito di bosco—a mixed-berry sauce.
 To accompany our dinner, the wine steward recommended a chardonnay from Puglia, which was perfect with our fish and relatively reasonably priced (28€ – about $35 or so).
-[I’ve asked my wine expert (Michael) to write a post about Italian wines but he says he doesn’t know enough yet.
-Stay tuned.]

-For a stellar fish dinner (or lunch) in Rome, put this restaurant at the top of your list.
-If we’re here, we can race right over to join you!
-No problem!
+For a stellar fish dinner (or lunch) in Rome, put this restaurant on your list.
+If we’re here, we can race right over to join you—no problem.
 Dibs on the risotto!